harrowing-coder/lazyosm/README.md

 Lazyosm is something I've been half attempting to do for a while, it attempts to create a relational model of all the file blocks and the underlying osm pbf file structure to properly utilize assembling features as quickly as possible.
 This differs drastically from other go implementations of osm data that purely go for memory through of primitive features which doesn't do you a whole lot of good if your node for a way is 100 million primitive features from one another.

+## What it does currently

+Currently its uses are pretty limited, the only output that exists for pure features is a geobuf output format in which features are iteratively written, as it sits this is an extremely bare bones api and doesn't have end points for things like mapping yet.
+This library has uses that go beyond just pushing a mapping into an sql though, a flat map that can be utilized for each block and get a specific kind of feature can be implemented as well.

+# Caveats

+Corner cases exist in multipolygons, and I have no idea what the hell I'm doing with area / specific tags from ways other than area = 'yes' to many corner cases currently, and the osm documentation for what tags dictate what are sort of esoteric.

 # Implementation Notes

 I've hacked on this quite a bit so here are some scattered thoughts about what does what how and why.